i-kkwk/ML-Crypto-Clusters-Analysis/README.md

 ### Cluster Analysis with k-Means

-* Create an elbow plot to identify the best number of clusters.
-Use a for-loop to determine the inertia for each `k` between 1 through 10.
+* Created an elbow plot to identify the best number of clusters.
+Used a for-loop to determine the inertia for each `k` between 1 through 10.
 Determine.

 ![Elbow](Images/elbow.png)